-Above: Richard Freimuth and his wife staff the Dolores fire lookout in southwest Colorado.
+Above: Richard Freimuth and his wife staff the Benchmark fire lookout in southwest Colorado.
 Screen grab from the video.

-The SWC Wildfire Coalition posted this video to You Tube featuring Richard Freimuth and his wife who staff the Dolores fire lookout on the San Juan National Forest in southwest Colorado.
+The SWC Wildfire Coalition posted this video to You Tube featuring Richard Freimuth and his wife who staff the Benchmark fire lookout on the San Juan National Forest in southwest Colorado.

 The description posted with the video:

 Even in today’s high tech world, humans are still the best when it comes to detecting fires.
 A bygone, iconic fire watchtower and lookout still have relevance in today’s infrared satellite world. https://www.facebook.com/SanJuanNF/

 The data rate for a command and control unit was reduced to 1/200th of the previous speed

 Verizon’s throttling of data rates used by a fire department that subscribed to one of the company’s “unlimited” plans hampered the firefighters’ command and control at the fire.

 While battling the Mendocino Complex, which has become the largest wildfire in the recorded history of California, the Santa Clara Fire Department deployed OES Incident Support Unit 5262, a command and control resource.
 Its primary function is to track, organize, and prioritize routing of resources from around the state and country to the sites where they are most needed.
 OES 5262 relies heavily on the internet to do near-real-time resource tracking.

 This unit and other resources in Santa Clara County use web-based applications that rely on high-bandwidth, latency-sensitive exchanges of information with the public and to provide crucial public safety services.